bosley/emrs/README.md

 be alphanumeric, with the allowance of `_` and `-`.
 Any other symbols contained in a processing path or UUID will be flagged as invalid.

-Each chunk within the processing path represents one of two types of nodes:

-"ingestion" and "processing"

-The first chunk in the path is the unique name for a specific ingestion node.
-Any path that starts with a node that isn't specifically an ingestion node, the path will be considered invalid and the request will be dropped.

-All nodes following the ingestion node will receive, in-order, a copy of the data that the ingestion node yields from the submitted binary data.

-If any node experiences a failure in processing, the pipeline will be considered a failure, and the request will be stopped.
+The chunks within the processing path as-of right now are arbitrary and the entire path is mapped to a configurable action.

+In the future, the processing path will determine how the data is pipelined through the system

 Example submission: